HIDEA syndrome: Genetics

 This condition is caused by mutations in the Prolyl 4-hydroxylase, transmembrane (P4HTM) gene.
 This gene is located on the short arm of chromosome 3 (3p21.3).
+Within a cell, Prolyl 4-hydroxylases (P4Hs) play an important role in making collagens and also helping the cell react in the state of hypoxia (lack of oxygen).

 The inheritance of this condition is autosomal recessive.

 Diagnosis

 The diagnosis may be suspected on clinical grounds.

 It is made by sequencing the P4HTM gene.

 Management

-There is presently no curative treatment.
-Management is supportive.
+There is presently no curative treatment for HIDEA syndrome, but the management of respiratory depression with noninvasive or invasive ventilation, even intermittent, is very helpful in many patients.

 Epidemiology

-The prevalence is not known but this is considered to be a rare disease.
-Only 12 patients have been reported to date.
+The prevalence is not known, but this is considered to be a rare disease.
+Only 24 patients have been reported to date across the globe, but given its recent discovery, it is expected that there are many more patients left undiagnosed today.

 History

 This condition was first described in 2014.
 The causative mutation was discovered in 2019.